youssef-mansor/TheAgentCompany/workspaces/tasks/cla-4bit-general/task.md

 - `S` (4-bit sum output)
 - `cout` (carry-out)

-The CLA should:
-- Calculate generate (G) and propagate (P) signals
+The CLA should use generate (G) and propagate (P) signals for implementation of lookahead logic
-- Use lookahead logic for carry calculation
-- Implement efficient carry propagation
-- Calculate sum using P and carry signals

 Place the implemented CLA into `/workspace/cla.v`